karrtik159/ML_Required_libraries/README.md

 #### Installation

-* CEAI_005 is currently available on the github's repository and you can install it via pip if u have the folder in your working directory:
+* CEAI_005 is currently not available on the github's repository and you can install it via pip if u have the folder in your working directory:

 ```bash
 pip install -U CEAI_005